OpenJAC/JAC.jl/README.md

 full-text search to find selected items in this (.pdf) manual.

-A very first **simple example** has been discussed in the reference above and refers to the low-lying level structure and the Einstein A and B coefficients of the 3s 3p^6 + 3s^2 3p^4 3d → 3s^2 3p^5 transition array for Fe^9+ ions, also known as the spectrum Fe X. To perform such a computation within the framework of JAC, one needs to specify the initial- and final-state configurations in an instance of an `Atomic.Computation`, together with the specifier `process=RadiativeX`.
-We here also provide a title (line), the multipoles (default E1) and the gauge forms for the coupling of the radiation field that are to be applied in these
+A very first **simple example** has been discussed in the reference above and refers to the low-lying level structure and the Einstein A and B coefficients of the $3s 3p^6 \:+\: 3s^2 3p^4 3d \:\to\: 3s^2 3p^5$ transition array for Fe$^{9+}$ ions, also known as the spectrum Fe X. To perform such a computation within the framework of JAC, one needs to specify the initial- and final-state configurations in an instance of an `Atomic.Computation`, together with the specifier `process=RadiativeX`.
+We here also provide a title (line), the multipoles (default E1) and the gauge forms for the coupling of the radiation field that are to be applied in these calculations:
-calculations:

 ```julia